LGBTQ Columbia History Initiative

 As with our previous CCtH efforts, this endeavor will result in several products, including a stand-alone thematic tour whose content will also be interwoven into existing CCtH “neighborhood” tours.
 But of paramount importance is ensuring the preservation of the community’s memories, both collective and individual.
-To that end, we have partnered with two libraries at the University of South Carolina, the Office of Oral History and South Caroliniana Library, to achieve the following:
+To that end, we have partnered with two libraries at the University of South Carolina, the Department of Oral History and South Caroliniana Library, to achieve the following:

 - Fully process and make accessible the 70+ box “South Carolina gay, lesbian, bisexual, transgender, and queer collection” held by South Caroliniana Library, and create a digital collection comprised of key documents and ephemera contained within.
 The resulting finding aid(s) and digital collection will also be made available through the aforementioned website.

 To ensure the success of this endeavor we need your help.
 We ask that you consider making a contribution to ensure that LGBTQIA+ stories are no longer silenced, and instead will be uplifted and woven into the fabric of Columbia’s broader history.

 Your financial support will help Historic Columbia document and preserve the stories of the LGBTQ community.Donate Today

 There are many ways to volunteer your time for this project.
 Please get in touch to share your own story, a name of someone we should interview, photographs of LGBTQ places and people, or to be trained to collect oral histories from other LGBTQ community members.Get In Touch

 Dr. April Hames